7 fake blind women nabbed with 22 trafficked children in Delta

 From Paul Osuyi, Asaba

-Twenty-two children believed to be from South-Eastern states of Anambra, Imo, Abia and Ebonyi have been rescued from suspected child traffickers in oil rich city of Warri, Delta State.
+Twenty–two children believed to be from the Southeastern states of Anambra, Imo, Abia and Ebonyi have been rescued from suspected child traffickers in the oil rich city of Warri, Delta State.

 The victims were allegedly being exploited through street begging by the seven suspected women who allegedly faked blindness while in Warri.